All settings are stored in the URL. This is updated every time you make a change.

 You may want to disable this check to explore the unusual effect it causes.
 For example, as you move around a barrier its apparent width in your field of vision decreases.
 There will be a point where this width drops below the wavelength of the source and the barrier will no longer be considered to be screening.

-In the equations of ISO9613-2 (1996), ground effects are removed by the insertion of a barrier.
-However, ISO17534-3 (2015) recommends that only negative ground effects are removed, i.e. attenuation due to ground absorption.
+In the formulae of ISO9613-2 (1996) ground effects are removed by the insertion of a barrier.
+However, ISO17534-3 (2015) recommends that only negative ground effects are removed - i.e. attenuation due to ground absorption.

 This is the reduction in level applied to the original sound level based on the chosen reflection coefficient.

-A "facade level" measurement is one taken at one metre perpendicular distance from a large reflecting surface.
+A "facade level" measurement is one taken at 1 metre perpendicular distance from a large reflecting surface.
 It is an industry practice for measurements that can be later adjusted to a free-field measurement, one that is outside of the range of influence of reflecting surfaces.
 The behaviour of reflections at less than 1m from the facade are not accounted for.

 By enabling this all buildings and barriers will show a dashed line illustrating the 1m facade location.
 Reflections are only considered at distances beyond this line.
 Additionally, receiver points will be kept outside of this area when being positioned.

-For a barrier screen to be considered as reflecting, the size of the surface is compared to the wavelength of the sound using a formula that also considers the angle of incidence and sound path length.
+For a surface to be considered as reflecting, the size of the surface is compared to the wavelength of the sound using a formula that also considers the angle of incidence and sound path length.
 This formula can be found in the guidance.

-You may want to disable this check to see the result when reflections are always considered for a barrier, to test out and better understand this relationship.
+You may want to disable this check to see the result when reflections are always considered for a vertical surface regardless of its size.

 The model is free to use for both private and commercial use but without any warranty.